-As an undergraduate student in the Jackson School, your upcoming career may seem far away.
-Follow our Career Plan for Undergraduates by exploring career options, gaining some experience in research or industry, and finally emerging into the world of geosciences.
+As a new student in the Jackson School, your upcoming career may seem far away.
+Follow the guide below by exploring introductory courses and career options, gaining some experience in research or industry, and finally emerging into the world of geosciences.

-First-identify your values, interests, personality and skills.
-Explore majors and careers by taking introductory classes.
+First-identify your values, interests, personality and skills by taking introductory classes in a discipline that interests you.
 For example, GEO 401 (Physical Geology) and EVS 311 (Environmental Science & Sustainability Field Seminar) are suggested gateway classes to pursue if you have an interest in either of these areas as a field of study or possible career path.
-Utilize the Vick Center for Strategic Advising and Career Counseling, where they provide the Myers-Briggs Type Indicator and Strong Interest Inventory career assessments to help with identifying interests and overall career fit based off personality and values.
+Use the site My Next Move to explore those industries and careers further.

 There are many job opportunities for geoscientists.
 It is predicted that by 2022 there will be a shortage of geologists, resulting in increased demand in this field.
 Geology is not only about looking at rocks; a degree in the geosciences can open up a variety of career options.
 For example, you may work with technology and computers to help develop software for geologists.
 This degree can also lead you into jobs in the oil and gas, mining, or research industries.
 It is possible to obtain a job with a BS, but the opportunities are limited compared to jobs available with an MS or PhD.
 Fields that hire more BS graduates include environmental consulting, federal and state government, and service companies in the energy industry.

 - What Can You Do With a Major in Environmental Science

 - What You Can Do with a Degree in Earth Sciences

 - Preparing for a Career in Petroleum Geology